Zizaco/entrust/README.md

 }
 ```

-The `Role` model has three main attributes:
+The `Role` model has two main attributes:
 - `name` &mdash; Unique name for the Role, used for looking up role information in the application layer.
 For example: "admin", "owner", "employee".
-- `display_name` &mdash; Human readable name for the Role.
-Not necessarily unique and optional.
-For example: "User Administrator", "Project Owner", "Widget  Co.
-Employee".
 - `description` &mdash; A more detailed explanation of what the Role does.
 Also optional.

-Both `display_name` and `description` are optional; their fields are nullable in the database.
+`description` is optional; their fields are nullable in the database.

 #### Permission

-Create a Permission model inside `app/models/Permission.php` using the following example:
+Create a Permission model inside `app/Permission.php` using the following example:

 ```php
 <?php namespace App;